hasancse91/weather-app-android-mvp-architecture/README.md

 ### Run the project
 Sync the `Gradle` and run the project.
 Install APK on your emulator or real device.
 Turn on the internet of your testing device.
 For better understanding, please read the comments of every methods.
 Hope, these comments will help you to feel the `MVP Architecture`.
 ### Disclaimer
 There are some other ways of implementation of `MVP`.
 There are some arguments about the responsibilities of `presenter` and `model`.
 After understanding the basic part of `MVP Architecture` you can test them one by one.
 For simplicity, I've ignored `dependency injection` in this project.
-I will create another repository of `MVP` with dependency injection `Dagger 2`.
+I have created another repository of `MVP` with dependency injection `Dagger 2`.
+You can check `Android Weather App MVP Architecture with Dagger 2` repository [from here](https://github.com/hasancse91/weather-app-android-mvp-dagger).